 Just being on those above platforms will not equal success; you’ll need to get to know what works for your audience and your brand.

 You’ll need to be “official” for consumers to trust.

-Some social media has the verification service such as Baidu, Weibo or Zhihu… The procedures are a bit lengthy but not impossible.
-You can team up with a local partner to help you sort through this paper work.
+Some social media has verification service such as Baidu, Weibo, or Zhihu… The procedures are a bit lengthy but not impossible.
+You can team up with a local partner to help you sort through this paperwork.

-The technological development of Chinese platforms plus huge amount of data they accumulate allow brands to target small and specific, as well as have personalised approaches to different segments of customers.
+The technological development of Chinese platforms plus the huge amount of data they accumulate allow brands to target small and specific, as well as have personalized approaches to different segments of customers.

 Quirky and creative will get your campaign trending, but don’t take it too far.
 Be mindful of cultural sensitivities.